 I realized I was tired of delaying my roots.

-Roots, after all, can only take hold if they are in the ground.
+Roots, after all, can only take hold if they’re in the ground.
 I’ve been trying to develop habits and routines without giving my roots time to grow.
-I keep uprooting them, and then trying to replant them in hopes they would grow.
+I keep uprooting them and then trying to replant them in hopes they’ll grow.

 But it doesn’t work that way.